angyonghaseyo/AutoInsure/README.md

 ## User Flow

+### User Flow
 1. User connects their wallet to the dApp
+2. User browses flight or baggage insurance policy templates
-2. User enters flight details and purchases an insurance policy by paying a premium
+3. User purchases a policy by paying a premium
-3. The smart contract stores the policy details on the blockchain
+4. If a flight is delayed or baggage is lost:
-4. Chainlink oracles monitor the flight status using external API data
+   - Chainlink oracles fetch data from external sources
+   - Smart contract automatically verifies the claim
-5. If the flight is delayed beyond the threshold, the smart contract automatically transfers the payout to the user's wallet
+   - If verified, funds are transferred to the user's wallet

+### Insurer Flow
+1. Insurer connects to the platform with their wallet
+2. Insurer creates and manages policy templates
+3. Insurer deposits funds to cover potential claims
+4. Insurer monitors active policies and claim statistics

 ## Technical Implementation

 ### Smart Contracts

+- **FlightPolicy.sol**: Manages flight delay insurance policies, claims verification, and payout calculation
+- **BaggagePolicy.sol**: Handles baggage loss insurance, claim verification, and payouts
-- **FlightInsurance.sol**: Manages policy creation, premium collection, and payout distribution
+- **Insurer.sol**: Main entry point for policy creation, fund management, and template administration
-- **OracleConnector.sol**: Interfaces with Chainlink oracles to fetch flight status data
+- **OracleConnector.sol**: Interfaces with Chainlink oracles to fetch flight and baggage status data

 ### Oracle Integration

 The platform uses Chainlink oracles to:
-1. Fetch flight data from external APIs like FlightAware or AviationStack
+1. Fetch flight data from external APIs to verify flight delays
-2. Verify flight delays and report the data on-chain
+2. Obtain baggage status information to verify loss claims
-3. Trigger smart contract functions based on delay conditions
+3. Trigger smart contract functions based on the verification results

-### Dapp
+### Frontend Application

 - React with Next.js for the UI
-- Web3.js for blockchain interaction
+- Web3.js and ethers.js for blockchain interaction
+- MongoDB for policy template storage
-- MetaMask/WalletConnect for wallet integration
+- Role-based UI for users and insurers

 ## Contributing